Antpur: Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India, Antpur had a total population of 2,623 of which 1,363 (52%) were males and 1,260 (48%) were females.
 Population below 6 years was 211.
 The total number of literates in Atpur was 1,957 (81.14% of the population over 6 years).

 Antpur had a population of 2,548 out of which 944 belonged to scheduled castes and 17 belonged to scheduled tribes.

 Economy

+The Boro Maa Kali Puja which is celebrated every year a day before Kali Puja, on Bhoot Chaturdashi, brings lakhs of devotees all around Bengal.
+This significantly boosts Antpur's economy.

 Antpur's rural economy has developed due to the presence of the famous temples listed above.
-There is a constant stream of middle-class devotees who visit Antpur.
-The villagers are accustomed to vehicular traffic and other exposure to the life-styles of well-off Indians and foreigners.
+A constant stream of middle-class Hindu devotees visits Antpur.
+The villagers are accustomed to vehicular traffic and other exposure to the lifestyles of well-off Indians and foreigners.

-Rajbalhat, 20 minutes by bus from Antpur, is famous for handloom saris.
+Rajbalhat, 20 minutes by bus from Antpur, is famous for the Rajballabhi Temple and handloom saris.